Admiring Light

 Continue: Image Quality

-9 thoughts on “Review: Rokinon (Samyang) 8mm f/2.8 Fisheye (Fujifilm X-Mount)”
+9 responses to “Review: Rokinon (Samyang) 8mm f/2.8 Fisheye (Fujifilm X-Mount)”

-3. Niels Knabe says:
+3. Niels Knabe Avatar

 “A non-fisheye lens can be said to have a rectilinear projection.
 This keep lines straight throughout the image, but in wide-angle lenses, this results in the size of objects at the images edges being stretched larger than they are in real life.
 It also distorts circular objects into ovals.”